Remipedia: History of classification

+The first species in this group to be described was Speleonectes lucayensis, discovered by Jill Yager while cave diving in Lucayan Caverns on the Grand Bahama Island in 1979 and described in a paper in the Journal of Crustacean Biology in 1981.
+The novel nature of this species was recognized and the class Remipedia was erected in the same paper.
+The name "Remipedia" is from the Latin remipedes, meaning "oar-footed".

 Historical phylogeny based on morphology and physiology has placed Remipedia under Mandibulata, in the subphylum Crustacea, and distinct from Hexapoda.

 New research in evolution and development reveals similarities between larvae and postembryonic development of remipedes and Malacostraca, singling Remipedia as a potential crustacean sister group of Hexapoda.
 Similarities in brain anatomy further support this affinity, and hexapod-type hemocyanins have been discovered in remipedes.

 Recent molecular studies have grouped Remipedia with Cephalocarida, Branchiopoda, and Hexapoda in a clade named Allotriocarida.
 Remipedia was found as the sister group to Hexapoda both in phylogenomic and combined morphological and transcriptome studies.
 In other studies Remipedia and Cephalocarida are grouped together form the clade Xenocarida, which in turn was sister to Hexapoda in a clade named Anartiopoda or Miracrustacea ('surprising crustaceans').

 The relationship of Remipedia and other crustacean classes and insects is shown in the following phylogenetic tree, which shows Allotriocarida, along with Oligostraca and Multicrustacea, as the three main divisions of subphylum Pancrustacea, embracing the traditional crustaceans and the hexapods (including insects).